SiAshbery/portfolio_website/README.md

 These changes include but are not limited to:

-- Uses handlebars for templates/partials/helpers to modularize reuseable assets
+- Uses handlebars for templates/partials/helpers to modularize reuseable assets.
-- Adds webpack to preprocess and steamline production assets
+- Adds webpack to preprocess and steamline production assets.
 - Changes css to reflect mobile first ideology.
 - All clickables are converted from divs to links or buttons to improve accessibility.
 - Semi-transparent colour removed from .sm-heading.